-The California Public Utilities Commission last month denied the city of Norco’s request to underground the entire Riverside Transmission Reliability Project.
+The California Public Utilities Commission in March denied the city of Norco’s request to underground the entire Riverside Transmission Reliability Project.
 (Canva Images)

 The Norco City Council is set to discuss litigation involving the Riverside Transmission Reliability Project (RTRP) during the closed session portion of tonight’s city council meeting.